Are you looking for interesting books about Boston?

 One of the best parts about planning any trip is poring through travel books ahead of time.
 If you love to learn as much as possible about where you're going, local history, and the people who live there, these books will give you new insights about Boston

 The following list of ten books is by no means comprehensive, but will get you off to a good start.
-We include Amazon links, and as you'll see, you can often buy used copies for just pennies.
+We include Amazon links (as an Amazon Associate, Boston Discovery Guide earns from qualifying purchases), and as you'll see, you can often buy used copies for just pennies.

 So much of what we know about events in Boston during previous centuries comes from eye-witness accounts, as recorded in journals, letters, newspapers, and even old photographs.

 Of course, people see things in individual ways - and even eye-witness accounts often contradict each other.
 How do you know if what you learn from history books is "true" or "accurate" vs "fake news"?

 A strength of this book, which describes Boston's major historical sites and attractions, is that the authors (a mother-daughter team) cite original sources as much as possible.
 Where eyewitness reports or records differ from each other, they say so.

 As a result, what you'll find here sometimes differs a lot from the "popular wisdom" stories about events that you'll see in a lot of books about Boston.
 If you want to know more about famous Boston sites, historical events, and the real stories behind them, this is a must-get book.

 Until just a decade or two ago, Boston's then-gritty landscape provided the perfect background for the city's favorite gathering spot: dive bars.

 Now, these favorite no-frills watering holes, full of history, comraderie, and good times, have become an endangered species.